rwilliams/jrubywiki/CallingJavaFromJRuby.md

     frame.setVisible(true)
 </pre>

-'''Note:''' If you are testing the example above in the Swing IRB console '''jirb_swing''', change the default close operation to DISPOSE_ON_CLOSE, or HIDE_ON_CLOSE unless you want '''jirb_swing''' to also close when you close the second window.
+**Note:** If you are testing the example above in the Swing IRB console **jirb_swing**, change the default close operation to DISPOSE_ON_CLOSE, or HIDE_ON_CLOSE unless you want **jirb_swing** to also close when you close the second window.

-Here's another example (showing results from testing these statements in the '''jirb''' console).
+Here's another example (showing results from testing these statements in the **jirb** console).

 Let's say you wanted to get a list of network interfaces.
-You can get Java API docs at <tt>[http://java.sun.com/j2se/1.5.0/docs/api/index.html/ java.net.NetworkInterface]</tt>.
+You can get Java API docs at `[http://java.sun.com/j2se/1.5.0/docs/api/index.html/ java.net.NetworkInterface]`.

 Here's how to access the methods from this Java Class from from JRuby:

   irb(main):013:0> ni = java.net.NetworkInterface.networkInterfaces
   => #<#<Class:01x7e666f>:0x855a27 @java_object=java.net.NetworkInterface$1@821453>

-'''<tt>ni</tt>''' is a Ruby variable holding a Java Enumeration of NetworkInterfaces.
-You can see the Class ancestry for <tt>ni</tt> like this:
+**`ni`** is a Ruby variable holding a Java Enumeration of NetworkInterfaces.
+You can see the Class ancestry for `ni` like this:

   irb(main):029:0> ni.class.ancestors
   => [#<Class:01x7e666f>, Java::JavaUtil::Enumeration, Enumerable, Java::JavaLang::Object,